hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

 ## Encapsulation
 - Encapsulation is the process of binding all the data members and methods into a single entity.
 It hides the implementation details and provides only functionality to the users.
+It mainly prevents the data from misuse.
 - It ensures that the data members and methods of a class can’t be accessed directly from other classes.

 ### Real-World Example